 Therefore, in an expression of absolute unity with the early church, we fully embrace the Apostolic designation used by Apostle Paul ~ "The Assemblies of Christ" ~ and welcome you to become a part of this unique movement.

-The term "orthodox" in classical Christian usage refers to the set of doctrines which were believed by the early Church.
+The term "orthodox" in classical Christian usage refers to the set of doctrines that were believed by the early Church.
 These doctrines were formalized into creedal statements through a series of ecumenical councils held over a period of many centuries.
-In union with these councils, we fully embrace the Apostles’, Nicene-Constantinopolitan and Athanasius Creeds.
+In union with these councils, we fully embrace the Apostles, Nicene-Constantinopolitan, Athanasius, and Chalcedonian Creeds.

-The term "pentecostal" comes from the Greek word pentēkostē ("fiftieth"), the Greek term for Feast of Weeks (Leviticus 23:15; Deuteronomy 16:9) which was a holiday that was celebrated by ancient Israel on the fiftieth day after the Passover-Sabbath.
-For Christians, the Day of Pentecost following the death, burial, and resurrection of Christ commemorates the moment when the Holy Spirit was first given as a distinct Gift to the first believers in Jerusalem.
+The term "Pentecostal" comes from the Greek word pentēkostē ("fiftieth"), the Greek term for Feast of Weeks (Leviticus 23:15; Deuteronomy 16:9) which was a holiday that was celebrated by ancient Israel on the fiftieth day after the Passover-Sabbath.
+For Christians, the Day of Pentecost which was celebrated after the death, burial, and resurrection of Christ commemorates the moment when the Holy Spirit was first given as a distinct Gift to the first believers in Jerusalem.

-This Promise and Sealing of the Father has always been recognized as a gift available to individual believers after baptism throughout every generation since Pentecost; being historically recognized as "Confirmation", "Chrismation" and/or "Sealing" of the Spirit; and is normally conferred through the laying on of hands (Acts 8:14–17, 9:17, 19:6, and Hebrews 6:2).
-Unfortunately, over the years, this action has become a mere ritual.
-However, through the renewal movement of Pentecostalism, the life of Christ has been brought back into the ritual.
-Now the receiving of the Gift of the Holy Spirit is being experienced by believers in the same manner as they experienced Him in the early church.
-The Gift of His Divine Indwelling Presence is being manifested through the continuous ability to speak in languages that have never been learned.
+This Promise and Sealing of the Father has always been recognized as a gift available to individual believers (usually) after baptism throughout every generation since Pentecost; being historically recognized as "Confirmation", "Chrismation" and/or "Sealing" of the Spirit; and is normally conferred through the laying on of hands (Acts 8:14–17, 9:17, 19:6, and Hebrews 6:2).
+Unfortunately, over the years, this action has become a mere ritual that assumes a correct truth without any correspondent experience.
+Through the renewal movement of Pentecostalism, the life of Christ has been brought back into the dead ritual.
+Now the receiving of the Gift of the Holy Spirit is being experienced by believers, in the same manner, they experienced Him in the early church - the Gift of His Divine Indwelling Presence is being manifested by the Scriptural evidence of the continuous ability to speak in languages that have never been learned.

 We not only embrace the orthodox ecumenical creeds, but we also embrace the Pentecostal sealing of the Holy Spirit.
 We are Orthodox-Pentecostals!